-- The first phase of construction, to remove the tank farm pier, is anticipated to begin in Spring 2015.
+- The first phase of construction, to remove the tank farm pier, begins this spring.
+Crews will begin mobilizing equipment later this month.
+Pier demolition is expected to begin in August.

 In June 2013, Washington State Ferries (WSF) and the Federal Transit Administration (FTA) released the Final Environmental Impact Statement (EIS) for the Mukilteo Multimodal Project.
 The Selected Alternative (pdf 1.3 MB), known as a modified Elliot Point 2, relocates the ferry terminal one-third of a mile east of the existing terminal.
 View the latest project fact sheet (pdf 1.1 MB) to learn more.